How to Track and Segment Fish without Human Annotations: A Self-Supervised Deep Learning Approach: Experiments

-The close accuracy results of our proposed unsupervised method compared to the original supervised SoloV2 \cite{Wang2020SOLOv2} in both the detection and segmentation experiments, validate our generative approach.
-Moreover, our results indicate that the proposed model is not heavily influenced by different underwater habitats.
-The performance is on par for DeepFish \cite{Saleh2020a} and Seagrass \cite{Ditria2021a}.
-Seagrass \cite{Ditria2021a} is relatively challenging since the fish are not as easy to visually detect as in the other datasets.
-In some cases, the proposed model is not as good as the fully supervised approaches.
-However, the main purpose of this study is to develop an unsupervised method for fish tracking and segmentation.
-We believe that our proposed approach is more stable during training than other unsupervised methods that do not include a dedicated pseudo-label generation step.
+Our proposed unsupervised method has yielded close accuracy results to the original supervised SoloV2 \cite{Wang2020SOLOv2} in both detection and segmentation experiments, validating the effectiveness of our generative approach.
+Furthermore, our results suggest that the proposed model is not heavily impacted by different underwater habitats, with almost similar performance for DeepFish \cite{Saleh2020a} and Seagrass \cite{Ditria2021a} datasets.
+The latter is particularly challenging due to the difficulty of visually detecting the fish.
+In some cases, the proposed model is not as good as fully-supervised approaches.
+However, the primary objective of this study is the development of an unsupervised method for fish tracking and segmentation.
+We postulate that our proposed approach offers enhanced stability during training compared to other unsupervised methods without a dedicated pseudo-label generation step.
+This stability, coupled with the robust performance of our method across diverse datasets, underscores its potential for further refinement and application in this domain.